vyapp/vy/BOOK.md

 ### The ALPHA mode

-The ALPHA mode implements some Key-Commands that aren't very often used.
+The ALPHA mode implements some keycommands that aren't very often used.
-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-3>

 It will appear in the statusbar mode field that vy is in ALPHA mode.
-You can switch back to NORMAL mode by pressing.
+You can switch back to NORMAL mode by pressing:

     <Escape>

-This mode implements Key-Commands to comment/uncomment blocks of code, drop marks at specific positions, shade lines and a few other features.
+This mode implements keycommands to comment/uncomment blocks of code, drop marks at specific positions, shade lines and a few other features:

 ***